This post may contain affiliate links. Please read our disclosure policy.

 • If making this indoors on the stovetop, use a cast iron skillet or nonstick skillet and place it over medium-high heat with a little bit of cooking oil.
 Once heated up, place the patties, two at a time, into the skillet and cook until both sides are brown and it is cooked through (internal temperature of 160 °F (71 °C)).

-• If making this on the outdoor grill, turn your grill on high and cook patties on both sides until cooked through (internal temperature of 160 °F (71 °C)) and nicely brown on the outside.
+• If making this on the outdoor grill, turn your grill on high and cook patties on both sides until cooked through (internal temperature of 160 °F (71 °C)) and nicely browned on the outside.

 Nutrition